nasa/astrobee_android/creating_gs_app.md

 ```shell
   mkdir repository
 ```
-Once the `repository` directory has been created, simply move the jar files into it from wherever they are located.
+Once the `repository` directory has been created, simply move the whole folder structure, the `org` folder containing the jar files, into it.
 ### Building the JAR Files
 ```shell
   cd $ANDROID_PATH/astrobee_api